Devalopers/Devalopers/README.md

 ```
 ## Using Devalopers Backend

-To use Devalopers Backend, follow these steps:
+To use Devalopers Backend locally, execute the following steps:

 ```
-npm start
+npm run dev
 ```

 You can run the tests after copying  `.env.test.example` and rename it to `.env.test` and run the below command